 Marshals will be instructed to push any car (or cars) which remain on the grid into the pit lane by the fastest route immediately after cars able to do so have left the grid.
+Any driver
-Any driver being pushed from the grid may not attempt to start the car and must follow the instructions of the marshals.

-- 43.9 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible. - 43.10 Overtaking during the formation lap is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
+- being pushed from the grid may not attempt to start the car and must follow the instructions of the marshals. - 43.9 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible. - 43.10 Overtaking during the formation lap is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
 In this case, drivers may only overtake to re-establish the original starting order.
-Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane as specified in Article 43.336.2.

-A penalty under in accordance with Article 3854.3d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.

-- 43.11 When the cars come back to the grid at the end of the formation lap (or laps, see Articles 42.1c) and 51.12), they must stop within their respective starting grid positions, keeping their engines running. - a) There will be a standing start, the signal being given by means of lights activated by the permanent starter. - b) Once all the cars have come to a halt the five (5) second light will appear followed by the four, three, two and one second lights.
-At any time after the one-second light appears, the sprint qualifying session will be started by extinguishing all red lights.

-43.12 If a car is immobilised on the starting grid after the formation lap has commenced:

-- a) the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid; and - b) it shall be the duty of the marshals to push it into the pit lane by the fastest route.
+Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane as specified in Article 43.3. - A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line. - 43.11 When the cars come back to the grid at the end of the formation lap or laps, they must stop within their respective starting grid positions, keeping their engines running. - a) There will be a standing start, the signal being given by means of lights activated by the permanent starter. - b) Once all the cars have come to a halt the five (5) second light will appear followed by the four, three, two and one second lights.
+At any time after the one-second light appears, the sprint session will be started by extinguishing all red lights. - 43.12 If a car is immobilised on the starting grid after the formation lap has commenced: - a) the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid; and - b) it shall be the duty of the marshals to push it into the pit lane by the fastest route.
 Any driver being pushed from the grid may not attempt to start the car. - c) Once the car is in the pit lane his team personnel may attempt to start it, if successful the driver may re-join the sprint session.
-The driver and mechanics must follow the instructions of the marshals at all times during such a procedure. - 43.13 Unless specifically authorised by the Safety Delegate, during the start of a sprint qualifying session the pit wall must be kept free of all persons with the exception of the team personnel permitted under Article 26.1222.13, officials and fire marshals.
+The driver and mechanics must follow the instructions of the marshals at all times during such a procedure. - 43.13 Unless specifically authorised by the Safety Delegate, during the start of a sprint session the pit wall must be kept free of all persons with the exception of the team personnel permitted under Article 26.12, officials and fire marshals.